DataDog/dd-sdk-ios/docs/log_collection.md

     {{% /tab %}}
     {{< /tabs >}}

      When writing your application, you can enable development logs.
-All internal messages in the library with a priority equal to or higher than the provided level are then logged to console logs.
+All internal messages in the SDK with a priority equal to or higher than the provided level are then logged to console logs.

     ```swift
     Datadog.verbosityLevel = .debug
     ```

-3. Configure the iOS Logger:
+3. Configure the `Logger`:

     ```swift
     logger = Logger.builder
-        .set(serviceName: "app-name")
+        .sendNetworkInfo(true)
         .printLogsToConsole(true, usingFormat: .shortWith(prefix: "[iOS App] "))
         .build()
     ```